POLICY MANUAL OF THE

 c.)
 Copy of check journal and also bank statement sent by Society staff directly to Treasurer for review upon request.

 d.)
-Review of credit card statement and receipts prior to payment and limit credit line to a maximum amount to be approved by the Board of Directors.
+Review of credit card statement and receipts prior to payment by Executive Director or Treasurer and limit credit line to a maximum amount to be approved by the Board of Directors.

 e.)
-Credit cards will be provided to the NCSS Treasurer, Executive Director and Administrative Assistant.
+Credit cards may be provided to the NCSS Treasurer, Executive Director Marketing Director and Office Manager upon approval by the Executive Committee.
 Credit Cards provided to staff must be approved by the NCSS Treasurer.
 Any individual transaction over $5,000 must be approved by the NCSS Treasurer.

 a.)
 Establish a policy to be utilized on behalf of the Society in purchasing equipment, supplies and securing of services.

 i.
 Three quotes needed when purchasing items costing over $10,000.00.

 ii.
 Need bids periodically for services such as printing, professional services, web site maintenance and others.